smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 });
 ```

-Secret Keyes are only unlocked in the context of `doUnlocked`.
+Secret Keys are only unlocked in the context of `doUnlocked`.
 Once the execution completes, the secrets become locked
 again.